Ojai Valley School

 - Interscholastic sports

-- Outdoor education (trips to Yosemite, Escalante, the Lost Coast and Joshua Tree)
+- Outdoor education (trips to Yosemite, Channel Islands, Escalante, Lost Coast, Zion, and Joshua Tree)

 - Equestrian program